 Palos Park, IL 60464

-From March-September, the Children’s Farm offers leisurely, self-guided tours on the weekends, in which families can choose their own pace during 1-4pm.
-Complimentary pony and hayrack rides are offered (weather and work-schedule permitting) for paid guests.
-Guests are welcome to touch, pet and groom the animals which change seasonally but often include chickens, ducks, turkeys, rabbits, pigs, goats, cows, sheep, horses, ponies and donkeys.
+The Children’s Farm offers leisurely, self-guided tours on the weekends.
+Patrons are usually welcome to touch, pet and groom the animals, which change seasonally but often include chickens, ducks, turkeys, rabbits, pigs, goats, cows, sheep, horses, ponies and donkeys.